 Pay attention to details - Click through your giving page.
 Better yet, make a gift to your organization online or ask someone who isn’t familiar with your website to do it for you and share their experience.
 What was it like?
 Was it easy to navigate?
 Was the form simple to understand and complete - even on a mobile device?
 Check for typos, broken links, and error messages.

 Create a giving button that inspires!
-Something like this is so much better than “Make a gift” or “Submit”.
+Something like "Keep the Fight Going" is so much better than “Make a gift” or “Submit.”

 Provide donors with a way to share their support on social media and make sure the share button is properly configured.

-Engage with your donors on social media - Make it personal and please make sure to spell his/her name correctly in your response.
+Engage with your donors on social media - Make it personal, and please make sure to spell the donor's name correctly in your response.
 Details matter!

 Design a confirmation page that leaves your donors smiling and feeling great.
 Use an uplifting image, thank them, and let them know how much you appreciate their gift.